programminghistorian/ph-submissions/en/drafts/originals/visualizing-historic-maps-iiif-allmaps.md

 Open the annotation in a new tab and inspect it.
 Can you make sense of what each `key` and each `value` are communicating?
 Can you locate the resource coordinates and geometry coordinates?

-{% include figure.html filename="en-or-visualizing-historic-maps-iiif-allmaps-10.png" alt="Diagram showing how pixel coordinates in the image correspond to geographic coordinates in the georeference annotation." caption="Figure 10.
+{% include figure.html filename="en-or-visualizing-historic-maps-iiif-allmaps-11.png" alt="Diagram showing how pixel coordinates in the image correspond to geographic coordinates in the georeference annotation." caption="Figure 11.
 Resource coordinates and geometry coordinates in a georeference annotation." %}

 ### Review results

 The "Results" tab displays a preview of the map with georeferencing applied.
 It is a useful way to check alignment and see if you are on the right track.
+Hit the space bar while viewing the *Results* tab to toggle the map overlay on and off.

 Notice in the figure below that the map is displayed with its collar removed beyond the neatline and the shape is no longer rectangular and has taken on a parallelogram shape.

-{% include figure.html filename="en-or-visualizing-historic-maps-iiif-allmaps-11.png" alt="Screenshot of the Results tab in Allmaps Editor showing the georeferenced preview over the basemap." caption="Figure 11.
+{% include figure.html filename="en-or-visualizing-historic-maps-iiif-allmaps-12.png" alt="Screenshot of the Results tab in Allmaps Editor showing the georeferenced preview over the basemap." caption="Figure 12.
 Previewing georeferencing results in Allmaps." %}

 In the upper right, under *Export*, you will see a drawer with more tools: